 Next thing to look for is play in the blades of the Max-Prop.
 Engage the propeller in the forward position (straight leading edge stopped angled forward).
 At this point measure the rotational and fore and aft play in the blades.
 If at the root of the blade you have 1/8” play in any direction I would not expect that the propeller is the cause of a vibration.
 But if the play exceeds 3/16” or ¼” then the propeller is the likely cause.

-If the propeller is indeed bent, corroded, or has excessive play then it can be rebuilt in most cases.
-But the propeller needs to come back to us at PYI.
+If the propeller is indeed bent, corroded, or has excessive play then it should be sent back to PYI to determine if it can be rebuilt.
 In general we will need it 10 to 12 working days to affect the repairs.

 Make sure you note the pitch and rotation of the propeller when you disassemble it.
 We will check the balance and function just as it is on your boat for the most accurate balancing.
 Be sure to fill out our Max-Prop Repair form before sending in your propeller.
 If you have any questions, please feel free to contact our office at 425-355-3669.